Assyria: Status of women

 The main evidence concerning the lives of ordinary women in ancient Assyria is in administrative documents and law codes.
 There was no legal distinction between men and women in the Old Assyrian period and they had more or less the same rights in society.
 Since several letters written by women are known from the Old Assyrian period, it is evident that women were free to learn how to read and write.
 Both men and women paid the same fines, could inherit property, participated in trade, bought, owned, and sold houses and slaves, made their own last wills, and were allowed to divorce their partners.

 Records of Old Assyrian marriages confirm that the dowry to the bride belonged to her, not the husband, and it was inherited by her children after her death.
 Although they were equal legally, men and women in the Old Assyrian period were raised and socialized differently and had different social expectations and obligations.
-Typically, girls were raised by their mothers, taught to spin, weave, and help with daily tasks and boys were taught trades by masters, later often following their fathers on trade expeditions.
+Typically, girls were raised by their mothers, taught to spin, weave, and help with daily tasks.
+Boys were taught trades by masters, later often following their fathers on trade expeditions.
 Sometimes the eldest daughter of a family was consecrated as a priestess.
 She was not allowed to marry and became economically independent.

 Wives were expected to provide their husbands with garments and food.
 Although marriages were typically monogamous, husbands were allowed to buy a female slave in order to produce an heir if his wife was infertile.
 The wife was allowed to choose that slave and the slave never gained the status of a second wife.
 Husbands who were away on long trading journeys were allowed to take a second wife in one of the trading colonies, although with strict rules that must be followed: the second wife was not allowed to accompany him back to Assur and both wives had to be provided with a home to live in, food, and wood.